 Funding and Ordering of Netflix Original Series

-The phrase “A Netflix Original Series” leads most people to believe that Netflix have been involved in the creation form day one but this isn’t always the case.
+The phrase “A Netflix Original Series” leads most people to believe that Netflix have been involved in the creation from day one but this isn’t always the case.
 Series such as “Love”, “Santa Clarita Diet” and “Dear White People” are examples of series that Netflix ordered and funded.
 Others, such as “Unbreakable Kimmy Schmidt” and “Master of None” were created and then later sold to Netflix.
 One thing that makes the Netflix Original series so great and wide-ranging is the fact that they are happy to give directors and showrunners free-reign over their series.
 Stories are told how the writers want them told without having to cut out parts to fit a tight 45 minute TV schedule

 In Summer 2013 UK Netflix aired the final episodes of “Breaking Bad” on a weekly basis, just a few hours after they aired on AMC in America.
 These ‘weekly episodes’ are now a regular thing on Netflix around the world and, while “Breaking Bad” is the exception, these are also referred to as “Netflix Originals”.
 These Netflix Originals aren’t necessarily funded or commissioned by Netflix themselves so a better way to describe them would be “Netflix Exclusives”.

 They are, however, still called Netflix Originals and this is where problems start.
 The internet is a huge place with billions of people from hundreds of different countries all having access to the same news stories and media.
-A recent example is the upcoming “Star Trek: Discovery” – on our recent news post sharing the teaser trailer one of the comments said that it wasn’t a Netflix Original as it’s being aired on CBS (USA) and SPACE (Canada).
+One fairly recent example is “Star Trek: Discovery” – on our news post sharing the teaser trailer one of the comments said that it wasn’t a Netflix Original as it’s being aired on CBS (USA) and SPACE (Canada).
 However, throughout the rest of the world it is being aired weekly as a Netflix Original; another example where “Netflix Exclusive” would be a better descriptive name.